Groove and Graze FAQs

 Can I smoke at the event?

-No, all Glen Eira City Council events are smoke and vape free.
+No, all Glen Eira City Council events are smoke-free.

 How do I contact Council's events team?